jmcantrell/arch-bootstrap/README.md

 Any wireless connections created during the install will be persisted to the installed system.

-If [installing as a VirtualBox guest][vbox-guest], the guest utilities will be enabled and the privileged user will be added to the `vboxsf` group.

 ## Configuration

 An example configuration directory is provided in `./config`.
 This can